overthq/Habiti/README.md

 yarn
 ```

-Next, proceed to the following links to get each project set up correctly.
+Next, proceed to the following links for more information on how to set each project set up correctly.

 - [App](app/README.md#installation-and-setup)
 - [API](api/README.md#installation-and-setup)